Tech-at-DU/ACS-2230-Server-Side-Architectures/Lessons/04-Databases/README.md

 Clone the [starter code](https://github.com/tech-at-du/messages-api-starter) to get started with this activity.
 Follow the instructions in the repo.
 Feel free to use the dataset you defined in class today instead of `Message` or `User`.

-## Activity: Tutorial Time (50 Minutes)
+## Homework

-Use this time to get caught up on the Reddit.js tutorial (or keep going, if you have already finished Part 3).
+Use any remaining time to get caught up on the Reddit.js tutorial (or keep going, if you have already finished Part 3).
 Your instructor will come around to assist!

 <!-- In the last 20 minutes, go over the tutorial Parts 1-3 as a class and discuss. -->